Knowledge Level: Beginner

 Don’t ride in the gutter

 If you’re on the front of the group, don’t sit in the gutter as you’ll be forcing everyone else to follow you increasing the likelihood of hitting obstructions such as drain covers and of picking up punctures.
-Where possible, ride 1 m out from the curb.
+Where possible, ride one metre out from the curb.

 Expect the group to change